AIDASoft/podio/doc/advanced_topics.md

 };
 ```

-Each element of the collection will be converted to a JSON object, where the keys are the same as in the datamodel definiton.
+Each element of the collection will be converted to a JSON object, where the keys are the same as in the datamodel definition.
 Components contained in the objects will similarly be similarly converted.

 **JSON is not foreseen as a mode for persistency, i.e. there is no plan to add the conversion from JSON to the in memory representation of the datamodel.**